RV Types 101: What to know about each category of RV

 Whether you’re camping by yourself, with another person, or with nine more people, there are floor plans that maximize the space available.
 You might be shocked to see which smaller RV units can sleep up to ten people, which is perfect for camping with a crowd.
 Slide outs expand to provide extra space in many floor plans, while some units take advantage of vertical space with lofts.

 No matter what you’re looking for in a towable RV, Heartland has something to suit your lifestyle, your needs and your wishlist, too.
-Overwhelmed with options?
+Overwhelmed with the different types of RVs?
 We can help you find your perfect RV model right now.